-If you feel your child has eating issues to the point that they need intervention, the best place to start is with their pediatrician.
+If you feel your child has eating issues on a day to day basis to the point that they need intervention, the best place to start is with their pediatrician.
 They can determine if any underlying pathologies exist, and then advise you from there.
 For many children, integrated speech and occupational therapy (like what we offer our many happy families at Infinite Therapy Solutions) is a productive method towards resolving eating issues.

 Infinite Therapy Solutions' approach is to integrate occupational, oral, nutritional, medical, and speech therapy to find a gentle, holistic approach, consisting of proven pediatric feeding therapy techniques, to resolve your child's eating difficulties.
 This includes determining if any underlying conditions need to be medically addressed first while still ensuring your child is getting adequate nutrition.
 Then we work with them to determine what therapeutic interventions can help steer them towards the "normal" developmental milestones.

 Sometimes, eating problems stem from slow development in other areas, and we are extremely aware of that fact.
 Our integrated approach to feeding therapy techniques will tackle the eating problems from all angles and help your child master their eating skills and conquer picky eating by letting them explore food textures, tastes, colors, and smells at their own pace.
 We guide them but there are no force-feeding or goalposts to rush towards.

 - Speech and occupational therapy practices can be a helpful tool to help picky eaters.

 - Picky eating can be more than not wanting to eat.
 Texture, taste, and appearance play a significant role in what your child is experiencing when trying new foods.